noel7847/udacity-fend-project-05/README.md

 ## Usage
-1. Click on a place from the list or the map
+1. Click on a place from the list or the map.
-2. Click the star button below the filter box to see places with the highest rating
+2. Click the star button below the filter box to see places with the highest rating.
-3. Click the window expansion icon to view place details
+3. Click the window expansion icon to view place details.
-4. Click the pencil icon to make a personal memo about the place
+4. Click the pencil icon to make a personal memo about the place.
 5. Click the check mark to save the memo in the browser's local storage.
-Places with a memo will have a small dagger mark next to them in the list
+Places with a memo will have a small dagger mark next to them in the list.
-6. To delete a memo, click on the pencil icon, delete the text and click the check mark icon
+6. To delete a memo, click on the pencil icon, delete the text and click the check mark icon.
-7. Click on the review snippet to jump to the Google source page
+7. Click on the review snippet to jump to the Google source page.

 ## Development
-1. Supply your Google Maps API key in .env file
+1. Supply your Google Maps API key in .env file.
 2. Run development build: `npm start`
-3. Make your changes to individual src/app/*.js files
+3. Make your changes to individual src/app/*.js files.
 4. Run eslint (make needed corrections and repeat from step 4): `npm run eslint`
 7. Open the application in the browser: `localhost:8080`
-8. To stop the server hit control + C
+8. To stop the server: control + C
 9. To compile production version: `npm run build`